monastyrskyy/monastyrskyy.github.io/_posts/2018-10-01-collegescorecards.md

 excerpt: "In this project, I dive into the College Scorecard dataset and examine it for interesting patterns, trends, and insights."
 mathjax: "true"
 tags: [academic]
-classes: wider # frontmatter that should make the page wider.
+classes: wide # frontmatter that should make the page wider.

 defaults:
   # _posts